Eve-positional languages: putting order into B\"uchi automata: Tile monoids and Eve-positionality of ordered Büchi languages

-It is even possible to obtain a stronger version of this result, with a transformation from an "$\eps$-complete" "non-deterministic parity automaton" to an "ordered Büchi automaton" recognizing the same language (once again, up to a renaming of alphabet).
-This transformation does not require extra states to ensure the "ordered Büchi@ordered Büchi automaton" structure, when compared with the general blow-up incurred when transforming "non-deterministic parity automata" into "non-deterministic Büchi automata".
+It is even possible to obtain a stronger version of this result, with a transformation from an "$\eps$-complete" "non-deterministic parity automaton" to an "ordered Büchi automaton" recognising the same language (once again, up to a renaming of alphabet).
+This transformation incurs no additional state blow-up beyond what is already needed when transforming "non-deterministic parity automata" into "non-deterministic Büchi automata".
 This result, however, comes with a more elaborate proof, detailed in the appendix:

 \NPAtooB